 There are around 31,000 words in Hamlet, and Ophelia is given 1,000 – a kind of literary glass ceiling – yet we remember her as strongly as Hamlet.
 Her journey is iconic, strikingly real to us.
 In a few short scenes we watch as her father, her brother and her lover rob her of her agency, and ultimately her life.
 Even her name resonates with meaning ‘to avail’ – to be available.

-The central role of Ophelia in “O” is written for an actor in her 60s, at the height of her power – the time when most women are passed over for someone younger, because of our obsession with youth.
-It is a tour de force role written for an elder who we can look up to.
+The central role of Ophelia in “O” is written for an actor in her 60s, at the height of her powers.
+It is a tour de force role written for an elder.

 The premise of this play is that Ophelia didn’t die, she drifted downstream and into the world of Shakespeare’s canon, where she has been stuck for 400 years.
 She is able to comment on our culture’s treatment of women throughout the centuries.